Digitizing Insurance Quote Generation to Deliver on Transformation

 Developing in Mendix forced a culture shift in business collaboration and IT delivery at SWICA.
 Historically, the IT organization was described as a “demand and deliver” unit.
 With Mendix, the team could place the customer experience and impact front and center, as the business could frequently see their inputs and feedback reflected in the application throughout the development process.

 “One big difference when we work in a low-code environment compared to traditional approaches is the speed of getting new talent integrated into the project,” said Ringwald.
-“Not only from a technical perspective, where a low-code developer can jumpstart much faster, but also on the business side.
-People understood faster what the result could look like, and earlier on they could interact and change either the expectation or outcome.”
+“Not only from a technical perspective, where a low-code developer can jumpstart much faster, but also on the business side.”

 “When we collaborate with customers on a project, we strive for a one team approach,” said Stich.
 “You shouldn’t be able to distinguish whether a person comes from a client or our team as the partner because they work so closely together.
 That is also key to successfully working Agile — making sure that everyone is striving for the same goal.”